 Biography

-Nicola Lanciotti is an Italian documentary photographer based in Rome, with a personal and professional interest on social, cultural and political issues in the Middle East and North Africa.
+Nicola Lanciotti is an Italian documentary photographer based between Rome and Porto San Giorgio, with a personal and professional interest on social, cultural and political issues in the Middle East and North Africa.

 After graduating from The Danish School of Media and Journalism (DMJX) in 2021, his work turned toward Tunisia.
 He has documented the continued marginalisation of Tunisian youth - an issue that fueled the 2010 revolution and today manifest itself with the migration through the Central Mediterranean route.